paramraghavan/python-pytest/README.md

 just declares, I'm going to need a resource, but it doesn't need to know where it comes from; it will just rely on being given one before it's time to execute.

 Lets write test fixture addressbook, [see](tests/conftest.py).
-We are going to extract a method that will return the Addressbook, and then we  add it as an argument in the [test method](tests/test_addressbook.py) instead of constructing it directly.
+We are going to extract a method that will return Addressbook, and then we  add it as an argument in the [test method](tests/test_addressbook.py) instead of constructing it directly.
 If we decorate this new addressbook function with the pytest.fixture decorator, then pytest will connect them together at runtime.
 We can use the same fixture in the other test cases as well.
 This fixture mechanism does rely on you not making a typo when you